 Plan for summer attire in September, with shorts and T-shirts for the theme parks.
 Even though September technically qualifies as a "fall" month, Disney World Resort pools and water parks take advantage of the still-summer weather, so be sure to pack a bathing suit.
 If you plan to spend a day at the water parks, bring your own water shoes to prevent slips and keep your feet protected from restroom germs.

 For especially hot days, you might consider packing a cooling bandana or ice scarf, which you can freeze ahead of time, then drape around your neck as you tour the parks.
-It's also a good idea to pack a poncho for everyone in the group in case you get caught outside in a downpour.
+It's also a good idea to pack a poncho and/or bring umbrellas for everyone in the group in case you get caught outside in a downpour.

 September Events at Disney World